audacity/audacity-project-tools/README.md

 * `-extract_sample_blocks`: extract sample blocks as separate wav files.
 It can be used if the project table is corrupted.
 * `-extract_as_mono_track`: extract sample blocks as a single mono wav file.
 * `-extract_as_stereo_track`: extract sample blocks as a single stereo wav file.
 Channels are based on the parity of the block_id.
+* `-analyze_project`: prints information about tracks and clips in the project.

 `audacity-project-tools` will never modify the original file.
 If mode requires the modification of the database, the tool will create a copy.
 All the output goes to the same directory as the project file has.